FalseGenius/foundry-security-defi/README.md

     that maintain state across interactions, such as network protocols or interactive applications.
     Unlike traditional fuzzing, which treats system as a blackbox and throw random numbers at it, stateful fuzzing understands concept of different states and attempts to transition the system through different states in a meaningful way.

+    In other words, the ending state of the previous state is the starting state of next test as opposed to stateless fuzzing.
+So any changes to state variables are preserved/committed for next test!

+    In foundry, stateful fuzzing == Invariant fuzzing

+1. What are invariants/properties?
+That way, we can write stateful and stateless tests.